praveen889/activity_tracker/README.md

 6. PyAutoGUI: Used to capture screenshots in the screenshot_manager.py file. pip install pyautogui

-7. Timezone Management (Optional): If you're using timezone management, ensure the pytz module is installed. pip install pytz
+7. Timezone Management: used for timezone management, ensure the pytz module is installed. pip install pytz